 Shortly after the Civil War, the U.S. War Department became concerned about the safety of our Canadian border and ordered a rail line to be built from southern

-with the railroad being added to the area, lumbermen needed an improvement to river transportation for their products.
-Elijah B. Phillips and Charles Colby were
+the railroad being added to the area, lumbermen needed an improvement to river transportation for their products.
+Elijah B. Phillips and Charles Colby were chosen

 The lands which became Price County were a part of the vast pine covered area of Northern Wisconsin.
 This valuable timber was attracting attention in the 1870′s

-Wisconsin Central Railroad, and the sawmills & tanneries soon made Price County the center of logging and lumbering operations.
-The supposedly inexhaustible
+Central Railroad, and the sawmills & tanneries soon made Price County the center of logging and lumbering operations.
+The supposedly inexhaustible forests did not

-forests did not last long, though.
+last long, though.
 In 25 years, most of the pine was gone and with it, the romantic era of logging.
-The trees that had stood for centuries provided
+The trees that had stood for centuries provided necessary materials

 Price County was created on March 3rd, 1879, when Wisconsin Governor William E. Smith signed Chapter 103, Laws of 1879.
 Mr. W. T. Price, for whom Price